 Tools I love

-However, I also teach that we have to do some “shopping around" to find the just-right tools that work for our unique brains.
-And, since trying something is always better than doing nothing, today I’m sharing some of my favorites.
+That said, sometimes we just have to do a little shopping around to find what fits our unique brains.
+Since trying something is always better than doing nothing, here are some of my go-to favorites.

 Tools for Time Management

-• I also love the Essential Calendar.
-It shows three months at a time.
-My family uses this one, and I use it for my business, too.
-(I have a discount code for you, too: COACHCARRIEBONNETT)
+• I also love The Essential Calendar, which shows three months at a time.
+My family uses it — and I use it for my business, too!
+(Use code COACHCARRIEBONNETT for a discount.)

 That is definitely enough to keep you busy today.
 I hope these help you create a collection of tools that support your brain – or the brain of someone you love.
 Good luck!

 Note: If you buy something through these links, I may earn an affiliate commission at no extra cost to you.
-I only recommend products I genuinely like.
-Thank you so much.
+I only recommend products I genuinely use and love.
+Thank you for your support!

 Previous